 Getzen Custom Reserve 4147IB.
 This fine trombone was designed by and for Ian Bousfield, former principal trombone of both the London Symphony Orchestra and the Vienna Philharmonic.
 This instrument combines the sonic flexibility and color of some of the old Conn designs with a modern feel and a great valve.
 It has been customized with a BrassArk replica 1919 Conn 8H leadpipe.
 Preferred mouthpiece: Hammond Design 10ML or 10MXL

 Vintage/Modern Conn 8H.
 This instrument combines an Elkhart-made bell section with more modern slide sections.
-The bell's engraving suggests a date somewhere in the 1960s.
+The bell's engraving suggests a date somewhere in the 1960s, between the Deco engraving of the 1950s and before Conn's move to Abilene in 1970.
 It has both a dual bore .525/.547-inch slide (my preferred option) and a straight large bore slide.
 Preferred mouthpiece: Hammond Design 10ML or 10MXL

 Davis Shuman Model DS128.
 This trombone is the revolution that never happened.
 Designed and patented by Davis Shuman, who taught at the Juilliard School of Music in the mid-20th century, this "angular trombone" was supposed to solve ergonomic issues Shuman found in the typical trombone design.
 It never caught on.
 I keep this instrument around for curiosity's sake.